11 people injured and suspect in custody after ‘random’ stabbing in Traverse City Walmart, officials say

 The sheriff said three of the victims are undergoing surgery and he was awaiting more information about the status of all the victims.
 Six of the victims are male and five female, he said.

-Munson Healthcare, a hospital system in northern Michigan, is treating 11 victims from the incident, according to their Facebook post, which did not provide details on the exact nature of the injuries or the conditions of the victims.
+Munson Healthcare, a hospital system in northern Michigan, is treating 11 victims from the incident, according to their Facebook post, with six of the victims in critical condition and five in serious condition as of Saturday night.

+All of the victims were stabbed, Munson spokesperson Megan Brown told the Associated Press.

 There was “citizen involvement” in taking the suspect into custody, Shea said.
 The suspect was not injured, he added.